christensenacademy/christensen-academy/modules/binary/textpages/binary-decimal-hexadecimal-numbers.md

 Sound crazy?
 Perhaps it is.
 But, in my opinion, these number systems really aren't that hard to understand.
 The key is understanding how place value works.
 Once you've done that, you'll easily be able to work with any number system and even invent your own.

 **Note:** Unless indicated otherwise, you should assume that all numbers in this document are the same as the ones you're used to.
 That is, assume they are base 10 (the decimal system) numbers.
+Because base 10 numbers are so ingrained in our way of thinking, we often need to translate numbers from other number system back into the base 10 number system in order to really understand them.

 ###Digits
 The basic difference between number systems is in the number of digits they use to represent numbers.
 Here are some examples of the digits used in a few different number systems: